 Why is this project needed?

-Bacchus Marsh’s population is predicted to increase to more than 28,000 by 2021.
+Bacchus Marsh’s population is growing fast.
 With rapid development already taking place in Maddingley West, the existing sewerage network will eventually lack the capacity to cope – new sewer infrastructure is essential.

 What will be visible at the pump station site once the project is complete?